The Northern Pacific Railway, Main Street of the Northwest

 Much like the Burlington would do the NP looked to improve

-operations and efficiencies when possible.
+operations and efficiency when possible.
 In the 1920s it began

 signaling its entire main line and was one of the first Class